jakearchibald/jakearchibald.com/static-build/posts/2025/09/making-xml-human-readable-without-xslt/index.md

 `);
 ```

+Here's [the full working demo](/demos/xml-transformation/via-js/index.xml), and [the source](https://github.com/jakearchibald/jakearchibald.com/tree/main/root-static/demos/xml-transformation/via-js).
 And that's it!
 Wow you made it to the end.
 Huh.
 I didn't think anyone would.